The Shadow of What Was Lost: Premise

-Plot
+Synopsis

 Davian is a young man studying at Caladel, a school under the supervision of the Tol Athian council.
 Davian learns that he is actually an Augur.
 He is given a Vessel, an Augur artifact, and is told that the Boundary, an ancient border north of Andarra, is failing.
 Behind it lie monsters led by immortal Augur Aarkein Devaed.
 Devaed is planning an invasion of Andarra.
 Davian and his best friend Wirr escape.
 That night, almost every remaining resident is murdered.
 The only survivor is their friend Asha, another young Gifted.
 Asha becomes Tol Athian's Representative to the Northwarden Elocian Andras, brother of the king and leader of the Administrators.
 Elocian tells Asha that he is secretly rescuing Augurs and regrets the creation of the Tenets.

 Davian's Vessel, the Portal Box, leads them to rescue a Gifted man named Caeden.
 Caeden has been accused of massacring an entire village, but has lost his memories.
 Davian is transported to the past.
 He meets a shapeshifting Augur named Malshash, who trains Davian to use Augur abilities before sending him back to his own time.

 The Northwarden's Augurs have a vision of Ilin Illan, the capital city, being overrun by invaders known as the Blind.
 Asha, Davian, and Wirr (who is actually Elocian's son) reunite in the city.
 Davian discovers that Devaed's master plan involves restoring Caeden's memories.
-Elocian is killed by the blind; Wirr then changes the Tenets to allow the Gifted to fight.
+Elocian is killed by the Blind; Wirr then changes the Tenets to allow the Gifted to fight.

 Caeden meets a man named Garadis, guardian of the sword Licanius.
 The sword may only be given to one who is not seeking it.
 Caeden, in his past lives has been trying to take the sword for centuries; he eventually erased his own memories and planned a pathway to lead him to Licanius.
 Caeden uses Licanius to kill the entire army of the Blind.
 Davian leaves Ilin Illan to join Tol Shen, where he will work with other Augurs to repair the Boundary.
 Caeden uses the Portal Stone to meet a man who can restore his memories.
 He requests to see the memory of the day he was accused of the village massacre, believing it will prove his innocence.
 He learns that he is guilty, and also that he is both Malshash and Aarkein Devaed.
 Caeden collapses in grief.

-Background

-James Islington wrote the initial draft for The Shadow of What Was Lost over the course of "a couple of years".
-He received multiple rejections and decided to self-publish the novel.
-Within a year of self-publishing, Islington signed a deal with Orbit Books to publish a physical copy.